ArthurChiao/arthurchiao.github.io/_posts/2016-12-31-ovs-deep-dive-0.md

   * kernel space module, OVS packet forwarder
   * tools: `ovs-dpctl`

-`vswitchd` is the deamon process of OVS, handles control messages from `ovs-appctl`. `ovsdb-server` is the database of OVS, which talks `ovsdb protocol` through `ovs-vsctl` and `ovs-ofctl`.
-These are independent services after OVS started:
+`vswitchd` is the main deamon process of OVS, `ovsdb-server` is the database server of OVS, and `datapath` is a kernel module that performs platform-dependent packet forwarding.
+After OVS started, we could see two services: `ovs-vswitchd` and `ovsdb-server`:

 ```shell
 $ ps -ef | grep ovs